nachocaru/xaprb.com/content/blog/2008-06-28-mysql-challenge-limit-rows-accessed-not-rows-returned.md

 The derived table subquery `x` is only there to initialize the user variable at the beginning of the query.

-This appears to work, but it doesn&#8217;t.
+This appears to work, but it doesn't.
 If you profile this with SHOW STATUS, you see that it reads every row in the table (Handler\_read\_next = 200).
 This is actually worse, not better, than just LIMIT.

 Any ideas?

-I&#8217;ve got a few.
-But I don&#8217;t like them for various reasons.
-Extra props for really efficient solutions that don&#8217;t involve subqueries (so it&#8217;ll work on pre-4.0) or things that add extra overhead (subqueries, for example).
-I guess you probably see the direction I want to go with this &#8212; I don&#8217;t want to use subqueries.
+I've got a few.
+But I don't like them for various reasons.
+Extra props for really efficient solutions that don't involve subqueries (so it'll work on pre-4.0) or things that add extra overhead (subqueries, for example).
+I guess you probably see the direction I want to go with this &#8212; I don't want to use subqueries.